Kalifasenou/Den_Ba/README.md

 ## 📌 Project Overview

-**MaliMamanConnect** is a backend API designed to support Malian mothers throughout their maternal and child health journey.
+**DenNiBa** is a backend API designed to support Malian mothers throughout their maternal and child health journey.
 It provides access to reliable health information, self-tracking tools, community support, and a directory of local healthcare services.

 This project is developed as part of the **ALX Back-End Capstone Project**.